GNU-Ymir/Documentations/en/primitives/types.md

 <br>

-The following table lists the attributes specific to char types.
+The following table lists the attributes specific to character types.

 | Name | Meaning |
 | --- | --- |